Estimating the number of communities in networks by spectral methods: Spectral estimates of the number of communities

 \subsection{Estimating $K$ from the non-backtracking matrix}

-Under the SBM, the informative eigenvalues of the non-backtracking matrix are real-valued and separated from the bulk of radius $\|\tilde{B}\|^{1/2}$ \cite{Bordenave.et.al2015non-backtracking}.
-Therefore we can estimate $K$ by counting the number of real eigenvalues of $\tilde{B}$ that are at least $\|\tilde{B}\|^{1/2}$.
+As we will show in Theorems~\ref{thm: NB consistency sparse regime} and \ref{thm: consistency of NBM method dense} under the SBM, the informative eigenvalues of the non-backtracking matrix are real-valued and separated from the bulk of radius $\|B\|^{1/2}$.
+Therefore we can estimate $K$ by counting the number of real eigenvalues of $B$ that are at least $\|B\|^{1/2}$.
 We denote this method by NB (for non-backtracking).
-As shown by numerical results in Section~\ref{sec: simulation}, this estimate of $K$ also works under the DCSBM.
+As shown by Theorem~\ref{thm: consistency of NBM method dense} and numerical results in Section~5, this estimate of $K$ also works under much more general models with low-rank structure such as DCSBM.
 When the network is balanced (communities have similar sizes and edge densities), NB performs well; however, the accuracy of NB drops if the communities are unbalanced in either size or edge density.
-Computationally, since $\tilde{B}$ is not symmetric, computing the eigenvalues of $\tilde{B}$ is more demanding for large networks.
-Thus we focus instead on the Bethe Hessian matrix, which is symmetric.
+Since $B$ is not symmetric, computing the eigenvalues of $B$ is slightly more demanding than that of the Bethe Hessian matrix for large networks.